Check out our related articles on securing Microsoft Teams

 Not only does that look ugly, it’s also confusing, and isn’t user friendly at all.
-Read more on how to create an effective naming convention for Office 365 Groups.
+Read more on how to create an effective naming convention for Microsoft 365 Groups.

 Are you going to allow people within a team to invite guests?
 I definitely think that you should, because if you don't they'll find a different way—they'll send an email with attachments or they'll start to use a different tool—and that's something you're trying to avoid.
 You need to think about how to secure external file sharing before you rollout Teams.